AwesomeAley/ObsidianNotes/OpenVAS.md

 ## Creating Tasks
 Navigate to the star icon on the upper left hand corner of the *Tasks* dashboard and select *New Task*

+Configure scan accordingly through the *New Task* window.
+Elements such as name, scan targets, and scanner type can be configured.
+Further options such as scoping targets can be accessed via blue stars next to options.